grusin-db/uc-azure-account-scim-sync/README.md

     - It takes more time, as double sync is needed.
     - You have been warned.

-  - Groups, and SPNs are always maintained disregard of value of `ea_companion_mode` flag.
+  - Groups, and SPNs are always maintained independently of value of `ea_companion_mode` flag.

   - **Any changes to `providers.tf` once terraform creates `tfplan` will lead to undesired effects, please dont do that.
 If you need to change the setup in any way, please delete the terraform state to start from scratch**